GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The main activity of programming is not the origination of new independent programs, but in the integration, modification, and explanation of existing ones.
+> ### With the right programming, a computer can become a theater, a musical instrument, a reference book, a chess opponent.
+No other entity in the world except a human being has such an adaptable, universal nature.
 >
-> ~ *Terry Winograd*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts